upasana-sahu/SQL-Murder-Mystery-IDC/README.md

   AND e.employee_id IN (SELECT employee_id FROM call_window)
   AND e.employee_id IN (SELECT employee_id FROM bad_alibi);

-🕵️ FINAL QUERY — Reveal the Killer (Single Column Output) SELECT e.name AS killer
+🗡️ FINAL QUERY — Identify the Killer

+(As required: single column named killer)

+SELECT e.name AS killer
 FROM employees e
 WHERE e.employee_id IN (